MelGerceker/anniversary_gift/README.md

-#  🎁 Anniversary Gift
+# Anniversary Gift 🎁

 **A personalized, interactive web space built with HTML, CSS, and JavaScript.**

 This project is an aniversary gift for my partner, made public to inspire others who want to code their own personal projects for loved ones.

-## What is it?

-A pixel-art themed website with multiple interactive pages, some parts are hidden as surprises.
+It is a  pixel-art themed website with multiple interactive pages, some parts are hidden as surprises.

-## 🚀 How to Launch
+## How to Launch

-To run this project correctly, you need to **use a local server**, such as the [Live Server extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-**Why?** Some parts of the project (like reading the `CompatibleNames.txt` file in JavaScript) won't work if you just open the HTML file directly in your browser.
+To launch, a local server such as the [Live Server extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) is needed.
+Some parts of the project (like reading the `CompatibleNames.txt` file in JavaScript) won't work if you just open the HTML file directly in your browser.
 Running through a local server ensures everything loads properly.

 ### Steps:
 1. Clone or download this repository.